The pros and cons of a subscription business model are:

 Pro: Subscription business are easy for product testing and development

 Subscription businesses are easy for product testing and development because of the ongoing interactions with customers.
 This feedback loop is invaluable for product testing and development.
-And this type of business sees an average of 15% higher customer engagement compared to traditional business models.
+This business model sees 15% higher customer engagement than traditional models.
 Which translates to more frequent and detailed feedback.
 For example, companies can release new features or services to some subscribers.
 They can then gauge their reactions, allowing for fast iteration and improvement.

-A report by Zuora highlights that 70% of services who conduct A/B testing on new features can accelerate the development cycle.
-This approach is effective in the software industry, where updates and new features can be rolled out and tested.
+A report by Zuora states that 70% of services that A/B test new features can speed up development.
+This approach works well in software, where updates and new features can be tested.
 Chargebee shares how a small SaaS company cut its feature development time by 30%.
 They did this through continuous feedback from their subscribers.

 Pro: Subscription business focuses on customer procurement

-Subscription business focuses on customer procurement by offering straightforward and singular value propositions.
+Subscription businesses attract customers by providing clear and unique benefits.
 This simplicity lets companies use more of their budget for product marketing.
 As a result, it lowers the barrier of entry for potential new subscribers.
-And it gives them the chance to experience the value of the product before committing to a long-term subscription.
+It lets them experience the product’s value before committing to a subscription.

-Boston Consulting Group found that a startup offering digital learning tools saw a 40% retention rate.
-This was after it added a discount to the first month's subscription.
-Through this, subscription-based services can build a solid foundation to loyal customers.
+Boston Consulting Group found a digital learning startup had a 40% retention rate.
+This was after it added a discount to the first month’s subscription.
+Through this, subscription-based services can build a solid foundation for loyal customers.

 Con: Subscription business depends on retention